scribe/ds3_java_sdk/README.md

 1. Customer has Grass Valley

 ## API Design
 The primary interface for moving data will be via the Escape Pod's API.
-As such the file transferring interface is the most important part of the API.
+As such, the file transferring interface is the most important part of the API.
 Without an easy way to support the above use cases, Escape Pod will not be successful, and will not provide the kind of usability that our customers and partners need.

 ### File Transferring
 File Transferring should be asynchronous and should hide all details of the BlackPearl API.
 At no point should we expose Blobs or Chunks to users of this API.
-Being Asynchronous means that we'll need to be able to read content that is stored in SMB shares (using UNC paths), Avid's Isis/Nexus storage system, and via FTP.
+Being asynchronous means that we'll need to be able to simultaneously read content that is stored in SMB shares (using UNC paths), Avid's Isis/Nexus storage system, and via FTP.

 Most M&E workflows deal with assets as opposed to files directly.
-We have customers who deal only with Assets that are managed (either by Avid PAM or Avid MAM) and customers who deal only with files directly (if stored directly, they could use the browser, but for automation purposes we should incorperate the ability for users to archive individual files, as well as assets).
+Though most customers deal only with Assets managed either by Avid PAM or Avid MAM, we do have customers who deal only with files directly (if stored directly, they could use the browser, but for automation purposes we should incorperate the ability for users to archive individual files, as well as assets).

 #### Examples: